Bobby Bowden

-Youth and early life
+Early life and education

 Bowden was born in Birmingham, Alabama, the son of Bob Bowden and Sunset (née Cleckler) Bowden.
-When he was 13 years old, Bowden was diagnosed with rheumatic fever.
-After a six-month hospital stay, he was confined to his bed at home for just over a year.
-While ill, Bowden passed the time by listening to World War II reports on the radio, beginning an interest in the war which lasted throughout his lifetime.
-It was also around this time where he began to follow college football, as he would listen to University of Alabama football on Saturday mornings.
+When he was 13 years old, Bowden was diagnosed with rheumatic fever, which led to a six-month hospital stay.
+After his discharge, Bowden was confined to his bed at home for just over a year.
+While ill, Bowden passed the time by listening to World War II news reports on the radio, which sparked his interest in World War II, which endured for the rest of his lifetime.
+Also around this time, he began to follow college football; he listened to University of Alabama football on Saturday mornings.

 Bowden was an outstanding football player at Woodlawn High School in Birmingham, and accepted a scholarship to play for the University of Alabama as a quarterback.
 He then returned to Birmingham after only one semester and eloped with his high school sweetheart, Ann Estock, on April 1, 1949.

-Bowden transferred to Howard College (now known as Samford University), where he played football, baseball, ran track and became a brother in Pi Kappa Alpha.
+Bowden then transferred to Howard College, now known as Samford University, where he played football, baseball, ran track, and became a brother in Pi Kappa Alpha.
 In his junior year, he was elected president of Pi Kappa Alpha.
-His senior year, he was re-elected to the presidency as well as captain of the football team, where he garnered "Little All-America" honors as quarterback.
+In his senior year, he was re-elected as Pi Kappa Alpha president and became captain of the Samford football team, where he garnered "Little All-America" honors as quarterback.
 The Howard College faculty nominated him for Who's Who Among Students in American Universities & Colleges in recognition of his academic and athletic leadership.
 Bowden graduated from Howard in 1953.